 Installing from the QuickBooks CD-ROM

-Other users can only install the Timer from the QuickBooks CD-ROM, not QuickBooks too.
+Other users can only install the Timer from the QuickBooks CD-ROM.

-- 1 Insert the Installation CD-ROM in your CD-ROM drive. - 2 If the Installer starts automatically: Click Other Installation Options and choose Timer.
+- Insert the Installation CD-ROM in your CD-ROM drive. - 2 If the Installer asks you if you want to install QuickBooks, select No.